shubham99bisht/TextLabelTool/README.md

 ## Bill Label Tool

-This folder contains tool for efficiently hand labelling various entity in Invoices.
+This folder contains tool for efficiently hand labelling various entity in Invoices.<br/>
-**This step works after OCR** i.e it requires all the text to be extracted from the invoice images.
+**This step works after OCR** i.e it requires all the text to be first extracted from the invoice images.

+Natural Language Processing (NLP) has many subsets which involve Text Classification and Named Entity Recognition (NER), this repository is a tool for efficiently labelling datasets for such tasks.
+This tool can be easily modified for preparing data for any text classification or NER task, simply by changing labels in `templates/index.html` file.

 **Requirements**
 Dependencies for using this tool:<br/>